 It’s also important to take note of the difference between hemp oil vs. CBD oil as they’re usually mistaken for one another.

 Hemp oil is also referred to as hemp seed oil.
 This is a by-product of the seeds of the cannabis plant.
 Through cold pressing, the oil is extracted from the seeds.
 This kind of process helps preserve the quality and integrity of the oil, such that the pureness of the hemp oil is not disrupted.
 Hemp oil also has many benefits for the body for the very reason that it’s rich in omega-3 fatty acids.
 It can be a good treatment for skin disorders, PMS, and menopause.

 On the one hand, CBD oil may come from hemp and marijuana plants.
 But, CBD oil is different from hemp seed oil in the sense that the former isn’t extracted from the seeds.
 Instead, it comes from the flowers and leaves of the said plants.
-CBD oil comes in different classes, such as full-spectrum, whole plant, distillates, and isolates.
+CBD oil comes in different classes, such as full spectrum cbd oil, whole plant, distillates, and isolates.

 Learn more about the difference between hemp oil and CBD oil through this video:

 Here are the different types of CBD products:

 - Creams and lotions

 In order to stay safe while taking any CBD product, be sure to always practice the following precautions:

 - Consult a medical professional first for the proper dosage.

 - Always read labels of CBD products before using them.